 - Address professional and ethical responsibilities, including a respect for diversity and a commitment to quality, timeliness and continuous improvement

 The most recent Bureau of Labor Statistics information shows the national median salary for a technician with an associate degree in electrical engineering technology was $30.91/hour, or an annual salary of $64,000.

 Companies across the country hire A.S.
 Electrical Engineering Technology graduates, including those in the information technology, electronics, advanced manufacturing and automotive industries.

 Indiana Tech is a non-profit university founded in 1930, and is fully accredited by the Higher Learning Commission, the largest regional accreditor of degree granting, post-secondary educational institutions in the United States.

-The biomedical, electrical and mechanical engineering programs of Indiana Tech’s College of Engineering are accredited by the Accreditation Board for Engineering and Technology (ABET).
+The biomedical, electrical and mechanical engineering programs of Indiana Tech’s Talwar College of Engineering and Computer Sciences are accredited by the Accreditation Board for Engineering and Technology (ABET).